SUPERDAWUD/DIZI-AI/README.md

 - For advanced features (file upload, dev panel, etc.), use the Flask app or request a Streamlit UI upgrade.

 ---
-Made with ❤️ by DIZI CORP
+Made by D CORP inc